-Red Sox Wrap: Boston’s Bats Silenced In 3-0 Loss To Yankees To Start Doubleheader
+Red Sox Wrap: Boston’s Bats Silenced By Yankees To Start Doubleheader

 Snoozing.

 That’s what the Red Sox seemed to be doing during Sunday afternoon’s contest.
-With just four hits on the day and plenty of missed chances, it was clear they were still waking up after Saturday night’s 16-inning marathon.
+With just four hits and plenty of missed chances, it was clear they were still waking up after Saturday night’s 16-inning marathon.

 IT WAS OVER WHEN…